-This privacy notice applies only to the Luddy School of Informatics, Computing, and Engineering (https://sice.indiana.edu) and explains our practices concerning the collection, use, and disclosure of visitor information.
-Visitor information collected by the Luddy School of Informatics, Computing, and Engineering will be used only as outlined in this privacy notice.
+This privacy notice applies only to the Luddy School of Informatics, Computing, and Engineering (https://luddy.indiana.edu) and explains our practices concerning the collection, use, and disclosure of visitor information.
+Visitor information collected by Luddy School of Informatics, Computing, and Engineering will be used only as outlined in this privacy notice.

-Because internet technologies continue to evolve rapidly, the Luddy School of Informatics, Computing, and Engineering may make appropriate changes to this notice in the future.
+Because Internet technologies continue to evolve rapidly, Luddy School of Informatics, Computing, and Engineering may make appropriate changes to this notice in the future.
 Any such changes will be consistent with our commitment to respecting visitor privacy, and will be clearly posted in a revised privacy notice.

 Collection and Use

 When you view pages on our site, the web server automatically collects certain technical information from your computer and about your connection.